 4. Taste of Carnival

 It’s not exactly an activity, but a must nonetheless- you can’t find it anywhere else in the world.
-If you’re studying English in Malta around carnival time keep an eye out for Prinjolata in all the cafes, pastry shops and supermarkets.
-The delicious colourful treat is prepared especially for carnival in Malta.
+If you’re studying English in Malta around carnival time, watch Prinjolata in all the cafes, pastry shops and supermarkets.
+The delicious, colourful treat is prepared especially for carnival in Malta.

 Add more activities to your trip – combine your holiday with English courses.